Coal miners' strike of 1873: Strike

 The events around this local miners' action proved to be precedent setting in several ways.
 Mine owners employed the practice of importing replacement workers (strikebreakers) from far afield, from the Port of New York and other Eastern seaports, and from Virginia.
 As of February 6, with 7,500 strikers out, owners had imported the first 300 black replacements from Virginia, "and the experiment succeeds so well that other proprietors will probably follow suit."

 The Unification of Italy produced a new country, the Kingdom of Italy.
 The fledging government's policies of raising taxes and converting communal and church lands into real estate hit the peasant population particularly hard.
 To add to the troubles, a bandits’ war against the Kingdom threw the Southern countryside into chaos.
 The result caused thousands of Italians to leave for Northern Europe and the Americas.
 Previous Italian immigration to the U.S. had been negligible, but by 1870, immigrants arriving on the East Coast reached the thousands for the first time.
 Unlike subsequent generations of Italian immigrants, these first arrivals had no contacts or job offers in the United States.
 The penniless immigrants ended up at government expense in a large shelter on Ward's Island, on the grounds of an insane asylum.
 Shipload after shipload of economic refugees from Italy continued to arrive, overcrowding the holding facility.
 When the coal operators from the Mahoning Valley sent recruiters to tap this idle labor force, 200 Italians responded to their call between March and May 1873.
 One group arrived in Coalburg, Hubbard Township, and the second, a few months later, in Church Hill, Liberty Township.
 Newspaper accounts record that the replacement miners were sent by rail to work mines in Coalburg, Hubbard Township and Church Hill, Liberty Township, Ohio.

 Miners using mule to move coal.

 At the outset of their rail journey, neither the Italians nor the Virginia men knew their employment was contingent upon being replacement workers.
 Throughout the strike and even afterwards, considerable violence and destruction resulted from clashes between strikers and strikebreakers.
 Strikers engaged in physical attacks against replacement miners and miners who returned to work in Coalburg and in several nearby townships.
-Local papers recorded arson and one strike-related homicide, that of Giovanni Chiesa, aka John Church, both in Churchill.
+Local papers recorded arson and one strike-related homicide, that of Giovanni Chiesa, a.k.a.
+John Church, both in Churchill.